cisco/ChezScheme/IMPLEMENTATION.md

 instruction bytes to big-endian form while loading a fasl file, so the interpreter can decode instructions in native order.

+A basic build supports only a limited, hardwired set of foreign interfaces that are sufficient to access kernel functions.
+A non-basic build can support the full foreign interface if the Scheme build is configured to use libffi.
+The pb32 variants assume 8-byte alignment in structs for doubles and 64-bit integer values, which can limit interoperability with foreign libraries on platforms with a different alignment convention (such as non-Windows x86, where doubles and 64-bit integers need only 4-byte alignment).

 For a non-basic build, fragments of static Scheme code can be turned into C code to compile and plug back into the kernel.
 These fragments are called *pbchunks*.